wulkano/Kap/maintaining.md

 - Check out the `beta` branch: `git checkout beta`
 - Rebase from the `master` branch: `git pull --rebase origin master`
 - Change the `version` number in `app/package.json`
-- Ammend the "Beta build customizations" commit: `git add . && git commit --amend`
+- Amend the "Beta build customizations" commit: `git add . && git commit --amend`
 - Force push to the `beta` branch: `git push --force`
 - Tag a release with the version number in package.json and push it: `git tag -a "v2.0.0-beta.3" -m "v2.0.0-beta.3" && git push --follow-tags`
 - Wait for CircleCI to add the binaries to a new GitHub Releases draft